JackJack3231/MiniSB-Extruder-Mounts/README.md

 ## Credits

 The cowling files have been remixed from [Mavericks LGX-Lite Mod](https://mods.vorondesign.com/detail/nJmiEHmmiI9woW4PqjQ2dA).

-CAD-Files are included as well as Base-CAD-Files, so you can easily create a Version for your Extruder.
+The Voron [V0.2 files](https://github.com/VoronDesign/Voron-0) have also been used as a reference and are partially included in the CAD-Files uploaded in this repository.

 For the umbilical plates [Timmit's PCB CAD](https://github.com/VoronDesign/Voron-Hardware/tree/master/V0-Umbilical) was used.